michel47/bin/README.md

 ### write everything in binary ...

-an other tip if you want to convert any text into binary you can simply decode it like if it were a base64 encoding (ok you don't have all the punctuation, but with a tr{+/=}{, .}
+An other tip, if you want to convert any text into binary you can simply decode it like if it were base64 encoded (ok you don't have all the punctuation, but with a tr{+/=}{, .}
 you can do a lot)

  check our [ubase64](ubase64)

+### version nextr, & sched

+in order to commit to regular releases, I use a time based versioning convention so it is not really [SemVer](https://semver.org/) unless you do
+* a MAJOR release every 10 weeks
+* a MINOR release every week
+* and a PATCH every 2 days or so

+Also you might want to do development releases on Wednesday and Saturday in order to have odd release number :)

+[version](version) prints out the current file version and the next scheduled one [nextr](nextr) gives you the date and version of the next release [sched](sched) indicates the next 5 days versions

+Note version and nextr use "[$ENV{SITE}/lib](../site)" libraries (called by [SITE.pm](SITE.pm))